 In the forests, there are many kinds of orchids, canes, and palms; mammals such as the Andaman palm civet; saltwater crocodiles, and king cobras.
 Dugongs and green sea turtles forage in the bays, and sea snakes nest in vegetation above the high tide line.
 The shallow water is a nursery for many kinds of fish, particularly sharks and rays.

 A looming threat to this exceptional island is development for tourism.
 Current tourism plans ignore both the environment and the wishes of the local people.
-Unless the community can protect its habitats and livelihoods, development will bring only low-paying jobs, pollution, ecological degradation, and a loss of cultural integrity.
+Unless the community can protect its habitats and livelihoods, development will bring only low-paying jobs, pollution, and a loss of cultural integrity.

 Village authorities will protect a four-kilometer stretch of coast.
-They will protect and replant about 50 acres (20 hectares) of mangrove and littoral forest and organize regular beach clean-ups.
+They will also protect and replant about 50 acres (20 hectares) of mangrove and littoral forest and organize regular beach clean-ups.

 The center will use solar energy and will include simple cottages for program participants.
 Community members will build it in the local style, with local renewable resources.